Autopsy (band): Reunion

 After several years of speculation regarding an Autopsy reunion, and denial of the possibility, the band members briefly reunited in September 2008 to record two new tracks for the special edition of their 1989 debut Severed Survival.
 They later reconvened to the Maryland Deathfest in 2009.
 After Abscess broke up in June 2010, Autopsy immediately announced that they had permanently reunited.
 They released The Tomb Within EP in September 2010, Macabre Eternal in 2011, Born Undead DVD in 2012, The Headless Ritual in 2013 and Tourniquets, Hacksaws and Graves in 2014.
 Autopsy released the EP Skullgrinder on November 27, 2015.
 They released the EP Puncturing the Grotesque on December 15, 2017.

 In December 2021, the band announced they were working on a new album, which was tentatively due for release in 2022.
 On July 27, 2022, the band revealed their new album, Morbidity Triumphant, would be released on September 30.
+On August 31, 2023, the band announced their ninth studio album, Ashes, Organs, Blood and Crypts, would be released on October 27.

+Musical style and influences

+Eduardo Rivadavia of AllMusic categorized Autopsy as a death metal band with "grindcore tendencies", and described their sound as a "caustic" fusion of thrash, doom and death metal.
+Autopsy's music alternates between rapid and slow passages, breaking from typical death metal fashion at the time of the genre's infancy.
+According to Chris Krovatin of Kerrang: "The band’s constant swing between noisy traditional racket and dissonant doom moved away from metal's beats-per-minute arms race and reveled in the bodily weirdness that was at the heart of the genre's growth throughout the '90s."

+Chris Reifert's drumming has been called "clunky" and has been likened to "the sound of a garbage bag hitting the side of a dumpster."
+As a vocalist, Reifert uses both screams and death growls in the band's music.

+Autopsy has cited Trouble and Saint Vitus as early influences.
+Brandon Corsair of Invisible Oranges said: "That impossible-to-fake direct influence differentiates Autopsy from even other death metal bands at the time that had slower sections here and there, and the contrast makes their more ripping sections hit that much harder."
+The band also draws influence from punk rock, and is known for the "brutal simplicity" of its rhythm section.

+The members of Autopsy are film fans, particularly "anything dark and gory", and hence, the band's lyrics draw on horror and slasher film-style violence.
+Guitarist Eric Cutler said the band's sound is "like a soundtrack for a horror movie".
+Chris Reifert recalled: "We would go to the video store and rent the goriest movies we could find and watch them over and over, rewinding the gore scenes several times in a row, cackling like maniacs.
+So, we couldn’t help but be influenced by them."
+Examples of films that have influenced the band's lyrics include Truth or Dare, Gates of Hell, Rawhead Rex, Hellraiser, and From Beyond.